quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part109_22.4_The_CrankN.md

 :p How can one construct a contour surface plot for temperature versus position and time?
 ??x
-To construct a contour surface plot, one first generates a grid of \( x \) and \( y \) values representing positions and times.
+To construct a contour surface plot, one first generates a grid of $x $ and$y$ values representing positions and times.
 Then, using these points, a function is defined that returns the corresponding temperatures at each point.
 Finally, this function is plotted in 3D to visualize the temperature distribution.

 Code example (from `HeatCNTridiag.py`):
 ```python